SnowyMouse/invader/README.md

 Options:
-  -a --all                     Only match if tags are in all inputs -c --class                   Add a tag class to check.
-If no tag classes are
+  -a --all                     Only match if tags are in all inputs -B --by-path <path-type>     Set what tags get compared against other tags.
-                               specified, all tag classes will be checked.
-  -C --by-class <path-type>    Compare tags against tags of the same class
-                               rather than the same path.
-Using "any" ignores paths completely (useful when both inputs are different) while "different" only checks tags
+                               By default, only tags with the same relative path are checked.
+Using "any" ignores paths completely (useful for finding duplicates when
+                               both inputs are different) while "different"
-                               with different paths (useful when both inputs are the same).
-Can be: any or different -f --functional              Precompile the tags before comparison to check for only functional differences.
+                               only checks tags with different paths (useful for finding duplicates when both inputs are the same).
+Can be: any, different, or same (default) -c --class                   Add a tag class to check.
+If no tag classes are specified, all tag classes will be checked.
+  -f --functional              Precompile the tags before comparison to check
+                               for only functional differences.
+  -G --ignore-resources        Ignore resource maps for the current map input.
   -h --help                    Show this list of options.
   -i --info                    Show credits, source info, and other info.
   -I --input                   Add an input directory